city

 • Reasonable doubt: The prosecutor must prove beyond a reasonable doubt that you committed the acts in question.
 You and your attorney must work together to cast reasonable doubt on the prosecutor’s argument.

-Why Choose Our Assault Charges Lawyers in Gilbert, Arizona?
+Why Choose Our Assault Charge Lawyers in Phoenix, Arizona?

 Nobody should try to handle any assault charges in Phoenix, Arizona by themselves.
 The team at the Law Offices of Brandon White has the experience necessary to handle this for you.
 When you work with us, you can expect: